 My dad, who looked after our eldest when I went back to work, took Harrison once a week from 9 months old – for a happy meal (chips, nuggets, milkshake!) and guess what – he’s now a tall, slim, perfectly healthy 6yo.
 Of course, most of it went on the floor but some definitely went in his mouth.
 I have zero issue when it’s part of a generally healthy balanced diet.
 Mine (now 6,4 and 2) have one a week usually.
 Coffee Cake Kids

 I take all my kids to eat at McDonalds, my youngest is 1, twins are 2.
 They all eat the nuggets, chips and a fruit shoot.
-I’m pretty partial to a fish finger sandwich myself.
+I’m pretty partial to an air fryer fish finger sandwich myself.
 I once saw in a group, a girl got a happy meal and blended it for her 6 month old because his brothers loved them and she didn’t want him missing out.
 Each to their own.
 My Little Wildlings

 It’s not a regular thing, but my two do have them.
 We get nuggets, chips without salt and milk or water.
 They’re usually more interested in the toy anyway!
 I don’t think there’s anything wrong with it, as long as it’s not a really regular occurrence!
 Emily and Indiana